gasawase/BookHarbour/README.md

 ----KNOWN BUGS----

 - for some reason, after you scroll for a bit, the books stop becoming buttons
+- the html is showing up a plain text and i need it to show up with all of its styling and images

 ----NOTES----

 The manifest stores all of the data such as where the different pictures, covers, and toc are

 Data I want from reviews: content, title?, date read, total read time, rating